Crown of Ireland Act 1542: Subsequent developments

-Over the course of the next two centuries, the Papacy and Europe's Catholic rulers continued to recognise Ireland as a Kingdom in its own right, whilst at the same time asserting its Protestant monarchy as illegitimate.
+Over the course of the next two centuries, the papacy and Europe's Catholic rulers continued to recognise Ireland as a kingdom in its own right, whilst at the same time asserting its Protestant monarchy as illegitimate.
 Simultaneously, they would incite Catholic rebellion to Protestants in the island as a means of recovering Ireland to a Catholic sovereign, preceding the establishment of a Catholic sovereign on the English and Scottish thrones.
 In reply, British diplomacy concentrated on receiving the recognition of the sovereignty of Ireland from Catholic Europe in the hope of thereby ending future Catholic sovereign incitements of the larger Catholic peasantry and securing the western flank of Great Britain from Catholic invasion.

 Until 1801, Ireland continued to exist as a Kingdom in its own right, with its own Parliament.
-The government of Ireland, however, remained in English hands even after Grattan's constitution came into effect in the 1780s.
+The government of Ireland, however, remained exclusively Protestant, even after Grattan's constitution came into effect in the 1780s.
 Most of the country's population remained Catholic, but its Protestant minority remained socially, politically, and economically dominant; and even many Protestants were excluded from power as not being members of the established Church of Ireland.
 The Penal Laws preserving the position of the Protestant Ascendancy began to be dismantled in the 1780s and 1790s.
 However, fear of revolutionary violence in the wake of the French Revolution and the French Revolutionary Wars and subsequent republican Irish Rebellion of 1798 led the British government to seek the union of Ireland with Great Britain; this resulted in the formation of the United Kingdom of Great Britain and Ireland.

 The 20th century

-As a result of the Anglo-Irish Treaty that ended the Irish War of Independence, Ireland left the United Kingdom in 1922 and became the Irish Free State, a mostly self-governing Dominion that still retained the British monarch as its head of state.
-As anticipated, Northern Ireland, made up of six north-eastern counties, immediately seceded from the Free State and remained in the United Kingdom, with its own parliament and devolved system of government.
-Despite these fundamental changes, the 16th-century Act remained unamended on the statute books.
+As a result of the Anglo-Irish Treaty that ended the Irish War of Independence, most of Ireland officially left the United Kingdom in December 1922 and became the Irish Free State, a mostly self-governing dominion that still retained the British monarch as its sovereign and head of state.
+Northern Ireland, having been partitioned from what would become the Irish Free State by the Government of Ireland Act 1920, remained in the United Kingdom, with its own parliament and devolved system of government.
+Despite these fundamental changes, the 16th-century act remained unamended on the statute books.

-From a British perspective, the Irish Free State became legislatively independent with the passage in the British parliament of the Statute of Westminster 1931.
+From a British perspective, the Irish Free State became legislatively independent with the passage in the British Parliament of the Statute of Westminster 1931.
 However, the Irish Free State considered itself legislatively independent before its passage and did not recognise its legal situation as having changed.
-The country thereafter shared the person of its monarch with the United Kingdom and the other Dominions of the then-called British Commonwealth.
+The dominion thereafter shared the person of its monarch with the United Kingdom and the other dominions of the then-called British Commonwealth.

-The Irish Free State adopted a new constitution in 1937 with a president, while the Irish monarchy which had been retained for external relations was abolished in Irish law by The Republic of Ireland Act 1948 in 1949.
-Though no longer effective, the Tudor Act remained on the Republic's statute books until formally repealed in 1962.
+The Irish Free State adopted a new constitution in 1937 with a president, while the Irish monarchy, which had been retained for external relations, was abolished in Irish law by The Republic of Ireland Act 1948, which became law in April 1949.
+Though no longer effective, the Tudor act remained on the Republic of Ireland's statute books until formally repealed in 1962.